 Since it’s located just off a highway, Wrangell-St. Elias is one of the most easily accessible parks in Alaska.
 It’s also the largest national park in the U.S., so I recommend stopping by during any visit to the state.
-I was one of the 87k visitors to Wrangell-St. Elias in 2012, though I never made it past the visitor center, and I’m guessing that’s true for a lot of folks.
-Those who pay to take the shuttle bus deeper into the park can check the abandoned mining town of Kennecott.
+I was one of the 87k visitors to Wrangell-St. Elias a few years back, though I never made it past the visitor center, and I’m guessing that’s true for a lot of folks.
+Those who pay to take the shuttle bus deeper into the park can check out the abandoned mining town of Kennecott.

 Everglades is known as the premiere national park in southern Florida, but Dry Tortugas is even more interesting in a lot of ways.
 It’s a series of islands located 68 miles west of Key West out in the Gulf of Mexico.
 Besides being a great place to snorkel and go camping, Dry Tortugas is the home of Fort Jefferson, an unfinished pre-Civil War fort built to combat Caribbean piracy.
 You can only reach Dry Tortugas by seaplane or boat.
 There are ferries that will take you directly there from Key West.

 Katmai National Park is one of the best places in the world to see brown bears.
 The southern Alaska park is difficult to reach but thousands make the effort because more than 2,000 bears live in the park.
 Guests are encouraged to check out Brooks Camp, where the bears feed on salmon in July and September.